-When your client signs a document digitally with Visma Addo it is legally valid in exactly the same manner as if they had signed on a piece of paper.
-The provable security is even greater in the case of Visma Addo than with paper.
+When your client digitally signs a document with Visma Addo, it is as legally valid as if they had signed on paper.
+The verifiable security of Visma Addo is even greater.

 Proof value of NemID

-The NemID solution entails that the user is issued with a digital signature consisting of a private key and a certificate with a public key.
-The central element in the NemID solution is that only the user has control over the private key, which is protected by a personal access code ("something you know") and a code from a key card with single use codes ("something you have").
+The NemID solution issues users a digital signature consisting of a private key and a certificate with a public key.
+The central element in the NemID solution is that only the user has control over the private key, which is protected by a personal access code ("something you know") and a code from a key card with single-use codes ("something you have").